ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 was learning to enjoy these long meals at hotel restaurants.
 He had suddenly realized that

-They were discussing Brent staying at Hero's home during winter break to watch his dog, while Hero was travelling in Canada for a project.
+They were planning Brent staying at Hero's home during winter break to watch his dog, while Hero was travelling in Canada for a project.
 Hero needed someone to watch his dog, and Brent needed a quiet place to finish his college applications.